 He added, “I needed a software company to produce a robust and easily deployed tool to put the information in the hands of stockpile managers and explosive ordnance disposal operators.
 Ballard Chalmers came up with this functional and intuitive tool, which could be understood by people with minimal technical background.
 We minimized the use of text and put a good deal of thought into the symbols since it will be used extensively by non-English speakers.
 It only takes a couple of minutes to download but incorporates a great deal of technical data.“

 The CMID shows stockpile managers and administrators where to look for the markings and codes, enabling them to identify the contents of the munitions, and if they are banned by the Convention.
 Such information is otherwise spread between old handbooks, manuals, or even lost.

 The easily accessible and searchable database includes graphic navigation and identification of cluster munitions based on weapon category.
-The sofware was developed to be simple and intuitive enough to be used in real world conditions and an additional overview shows types and combinations of explosive submunitions that can be carried by such cluster munitions.
+The software was developed to be simple and intuitive enough to be used in real-world conditions and an additional overview shows types and combinations of explosive submunitions that can be carried by such cluster munitions.

 Geoff Ballard, CTO at Ballard Chalmers said, “Cluster munitions clearly have a terrible effect on civilians, as does the unexploded ordnance that is left behind.
 So I am extremely happy to have played a part in developing a software solution that helps countries identify and destroy the munitions in their stockpiles that do not comply with the Convention.“